writethedocs/www/docs/conf/portland/2024/news/announcing-schedule.rst

 The {{city}} conference is less than two months away, and we're busy making things happen behind the scenes.

-You've already seen our list of :doc:`awesome speakers </conf/portland/{{year}}/speakers/>`, now we can also show you the schedule so you know when they will be presenting!
+You've already seen our list of :doc:`awesome speakers </conf/portland/{{year}}/speakers/>`, now we're announcing our full schedule so you know when they will be presenting!

 Full presentation schedule
 --------------------------